tonylangworthy/couchbase-springboot/README.md

 ---

-This is a simple Java/Spring Boot application that demonstrates using Couchbase as a database in a Spring Boot application.
+This is a simple Java/Spring Boot application that demonstrates using Couchbase as a database in a Spring Boot application using **Spring Data Couchbase**.

 **NOTE:** *This is a POC, and not meant to be production quality.*